istrate/rhce_rhel_8/sample_exam/README.md

   - 5 GB disk space on the secondary disk /dev/sdb (on ansible1 and ansible 3 only)
   - The root user account has been configured with the password 'password' on each server
   - The control server has a user account 'ansible'.
 SSH public and private keys have been generated for this user on control.example.com.
 No further configuration has been done yet.
+  - In the assignments in this exam, you'll need to create scripts and yaml files.
+Make sure that all of these scripts are stored in the directory /home/anisble.